tgerring/hiveapp-bitstamptrader/README.md

 ## Issues
 * jssha256.js library is returning invalid data occasionally and needs to be swapped for Google JS Crypto
-* Trading not yet properly tested
-* Displaying lists of withdrawl requests and bitcoin despoits are not implemented
+* Numbers need to be formatted for output
+* Currency separator characters need to be handled properly
+* Application needs thorough testing